Lou Dorfsman: With CBS

 Dorfsman was hired in 1946 as art director for the CBS Radio Network.
 Dorfsman's designs were described by The New York Times as featuring "clear typography, simple slogans and smart illustration".
 He commissioned work from portraitist Feliks Topolski and painter Ben Shahn.
 After William Golden died in 1959, Dorfsman was named creative director of CBS Television.
 By 1964, he was selected as the director of design for all of CBS and was later promoted to senior vice president and creative director for marketing communications and design in 1968.
 In this role he maintained creative control over the network's use of the CBS Eye logo to its proprietary CBS Didot typeface.
 The Times credited the "cleverness and subtle beauty of his advertisements" with drawing viewers to the network's news and entertainment programs.

 The print advertising Dorfsman created for CBS created a sense of urgency for the network's news and public affairs programming.
 A full-page newspaper ad for the series Of Black America showed a black man in black and white, with half his face painted with the stars and stripes of the United States flag.
 A newspaper ad for The Warren Report: A CBS News Inquiry in Four Parts showed a hand holding the John F. Kennedy assassination's "magic bullet" with a headline stating that "This is the bullet that hit both President Kennedy and Governor Connally.
 Or did it?"
 Advertising of CBS News coverage of the 1972 presidential election described CBS News anchorman Walter Cronkite as having been "Re-elected the Most Trusted Man in America".

-Dorfsman oversaw design of annual reports for CBS and created promotional commemorative volumes, including a 1969 limited-edition book with a cover embossed to resemble the lunar surface, after the first manned moon landing.
+Dorfsman oversaw design of annual reports for CBS and created promotional commemorative volumes, including a 1969 limited-edition book with a cover embossed to resemble the lunar surface, after the first crewed Moon landing.
 He designed sets for Walter Cronkite's CBS Evening News and for the CBS Morning News.

 In Eero Saarinen's CBS Building on 52nd Street and Sixth Avenue, Dorfsman was responsible for all of the building's graphics, designating the type, design and spacing for wall clocks, elevator buttons, and elevator inspection stickers.
 He designed a 35 ft, 8+1/2 ft design called Gastrotypographicalassemblage for the building's cafeteria that listed all of the foods offered to patrons in hand-milled wood type.
 Dorfsman considered this work to be "his magnum opus, his gift to the world".
 The work has now been installed in a building on the Hyde Park campus of the Culinary Institute of America in Hyde Park, New York.

 Dorfman retired from CBS in November 1987 to establish his own studio.
 The responsibilities for advertising, which had previously been handled in-house under Dorfsman's supervision, were transferred to Backer, Spielvogel, Bates.

-Dorfsman died at age 90 on October 22, 2008 in Roslyn, New York of congestive heart failure.
+Dorfsman died at age 90 on October 22, 2008, in Roslyn, New York of congestive heart failure.